Run It Back (Postponed)

 After consulting with staff, producers, creatives and artists, and in light of the worsening coronavirus pandemic, Talawa Theatre Company has made the difficult decision to postpone scheduled performances of Run it Back and associated activities for the foreseeable future.

-Run it Back was due to have opened the Talawa Studio to audiences from 26 arch to 4 April 2020.
+Run it Back was due to have opened the Talawa Studio to audiences from 26 March to 4 April 2020 but was postponed.

 Talawa Theatre Company's first production at the new Talawa Studio at Fairfield Halls is Run It Back.